Simplyhealth Great North Run 2017

 There are various ways of entering the Great North Run including the general ballot (closed for 2017), running on behalf of a charity and also entering as an elite athlete.
 We have summarised all of the information you need on each entry method and provided links to Great North Run charities.
 If you have any questions about how to enter the Great North Run that you don’t feel we covered in this section, be sure to check out our FAQs page for more information.

-Approximately 4 months prior to the Great North Run, the Great North 10k will take place.
+Two months prior to the Great North Run, the Great North 10k will take place.
 Although the event is a race in its own merit, many consider it to be a great training exercise in preparation for the Great North Run itself.

 Have you ever wondered when the Great North Run started and how it was created?
 Would you like to find out about some funny, yet, inspiring stories to help motivate you during your training and preparation?
 We have put together a brief history of the iconic North East half marathon which also includes details of the Great North Run route 2017 and also interesting results and statistics.